Jaguar F-PACE Review & Prices

 Impressive infotainment and comfort, with just a couple of flimsy looking buttons betraying the otherwise high-quality cabin

 The original version of the F-Pace had a very dowdy cabin that, frankly, looked and felt cheaper than what you’d get from significantly more budget-conscious brands.
-Thankfully, Jaguar has chucked out all of that with the updated model, and now you get a cabin that looks and (mostly) feels every bit as good, if not better than, any of its rivals.
+Thankfully, Jaguar chucked out all of that with the updated model which arrived in 2020, and since then the F-Pace had a cabin that looks and (mostly) feels every bit as good, if not better than, any of its rivals.

-The star of the show is the new infotainment system, which uses a massive, curved 11.4-inch touchscreen in the centre of the dash.
-Jaguar calls the system ‘Pivi Pro’ which is a weird name, but the actual way it works is very impressive.
-Given that previous Jag (and related Land Rover) models had some of the worst infotainment systems around, this is a massive leap forward and is easily comparable with the best setups from BMW and Mercedes.
+The star of the show is the updated infotainment system, which uses a massive, curved 11.4-inch touchscreen in the centre of the dash.
+Given that previous Jaguar (and related Land Rover) models had some of the worst infotainment systems around, this was a massive leap forward and was easily comparable with the best setups from BMW and Mercedes.
 The screen responds quickly to commands, the menu layout is logical, and you get nice features such as built-in music streaming and over-the-air software updates.

 The main digital dials are slightly less impressive — they’re fine, and you can adjust the layout as you please, but they don’t look as graphically slick nor impressive as what you’d find in a BMW X3.
 The heating and air conditioning system is good, though — you control it through a combination of touchscreen and nicely tactile multi-function rotary switches, which is a better setup than an all-screen version might be.